luangxiao/zeiss_interview/README.md

 ## Install/Deploy
 This application can run in microservice envrionment along with docker or run as monolithic application.

-Modify DB connection string in the ZeissContext file.
+Modify DB connection string in the appsettings.json file.

 Use dotnet run command to run as a dotnet webservice.

 ## Improvements To Be Done
 1. LogService